-The IWMP will not result in direct impacts to razorback sucker since it does not include treatment for aquatic weed species.
-Indirect impacts to razorback suckers include increased turbidity during mechanical treatments using heavy machinery and prescribed fire in the riparian areas adjacent to their habitat.
+The NNIWMP will not result in direct impacts to razorback sucker or critical habitat since it does not include treatment for aquatic weed species.
+Indirect impacts to razorback suckers and critical habitat include increased turbidity during mechanical treatments using heavy machinery and prescribed fire in the riparian areas adjacent to their habitat.
 Razorback suckers show to have a high tolerance for a variety of turbidity levels; however, this may impact spawning habitat as sediment settles on the cobble substrate.
 Razorback suckers have shown to clean sediment off cobbles to spawn (USFWS 2018a).
 Turbidity impacts from mechanical treatments will be minimal, temporary, and almost eliminated from implementing erosion control mitigation measures.
-The mitigation measures within riparian areas require erosion control measures to stabilize and limit erosion along bank lines.
-Also, long term measures include planting native vegetation to stabilize soils and prevent noxious weed re-growth after weed treatments occur along the San Juan.
+The species protection measures within riparian areas require erosion control measures to stabilize and limit erosion along bank lines.
+Also, long-term measures include planting native vegetation to stabilize soils and prevent noxious weed re-growth after weed treatments occur along the San Juan which would improve critical habitat.
 Pile burning and prescribed burns will require a site-specific burn plan and will be conducted 300ft outside of the floodplain.

-Another indirect effect may occur from herbicide overspray.
+An indirect effect on razorback sucker and critical habitat from herbicide overspray would be discountable with the following herbicide buffers.
 Only herbicides that have been determined to be practically non-toxic to fish species will be used within the riparian zone.
 Aquatic formulations of 2,4-D, glyphosate, triclopyr and imazapyr will exclusively be used within 25 feet of the daily high-water mark.
 Only aquatic approved herbicides will be used for aerial applications by either fixed wing or rotary aircraft within riparian areas.
 All herbicide applications will follow required protection measures.
-Implementing these features will minimize herbicide exposure to such small levels that the effect would be minimal to the species or its habitat.
+Implementing these features will minimize herbicide exposure to such small levels that the effect would be minimal to the species or its critical habitat.
 The long-term benefits to habitat and critical habitat floodplain areas and its riparian vegetation include improved function, reduced erosion, and an improved invertebrate foodbase due to the return of the native riparian vegetation.